Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Materials and Methods

-Recently, graph neural network models have been proposed to generate representations of nodes that depend on the structure of the graph and feature information.
-In particular, the Graph convolution (GC) layer~\cite{kipf2016semi} generates representation for nodes in the network by repeatedly aggregating information from immediate neighbors.
-GC layer can be defined as:
+A GCN is composed of multiple GC layers.
+A GC layer~\cite{kipf2016semi} generates representation for nodes in the network by repeatedly aggregating information from immediate neighbors.
+A GC layer can be defined as: